List of administrator-related terms and definitions.

 The setting for how often Code42 for Enterprise backs up files or file revisions.

-A group of files that you want backed up to a specific location or with specific settings.
+A group of files backed up to a specific location or with specific settings.

 Devices, users, and organizations can be blocked.
 This is non-destructive, and no data is lost.
 Blocked devices continue to back up, but blocked users cannot sign in or restore files on any of their devices.
 Blocked organizations prevent all of that organization’s users from signing in or restoring files.
 A blocked user continues to use a subscription.